Ohio Energy Choice: Compare Rates & Switch Suppliers 2026 - article hero image

 Ohio Electric Utility Service Areas

-FirstEnergy runs three Ohio utilities.
-Ohio Edison serves Akron and northeast Ohio.
-Cleveland Electric Illuminating covers Greater Cleveland.
-Toledo Edison serves the northwest.
+FirstEnergy runs three utilities: Ohio Edison (Akron/northeast), Cleveland Electric Illuminating (Greater Cleveland), and Toledo Edison (northwest).

 Understanding Ohio Electricity Rates

-Ohio electricity rates have two pieces: supply (what you shop for) and delivery (fixed).
+Ohio electricity rates split into two pieces: supply (shoppable) and delivery (fixed).

-The supply portion runs 5 to 8 cents per kWh depending on your utility and market conditions.
+Supply runs 5-8 cents per kWh depending on utility and market conditions.
 That's your benchmark.
-Competitive suppliers might beat it or might not.
-Check before you assume.
+Beat it, you save.
+Miss it, you don't.

-Watch out for monthly fees.
-A plan advertising 5.5 cents per kWh with a $9.99 monthly fee costs more than a 6.5 cent plan with no fee for most households.
-Do the math: divide any monthly fee by your average usage to find the true per-kWh cost.
+Watch the monthly fees.
+A plan advertising 5.5¢/kWh with a $9.99 monthly fee costs more than 6.5¢ with no fee—for most households.
+Quick math: divide any monthly fee by your usage to find the true per-kWh cost.

 Your Rights as an Ohio Energy Consumer

 Suppliers must disclose everything before you sign: rate per kWh, contract length, early termination fees.
-Get it in writing.
+In writing.
 Don't trust verbal promises.

-You have 7 days to cancel any new supplier contract with no penalty.
+7 days to cancel.
+Any new supplier contract.
+No penalty.
 Changed your mind?
-Call them within that window and you're free.
+Call within that window.
+Done.

-Ohio bans "slamming" (switching you without permission) and "cramming" (sneaking charges onto your bill).
-These are illegal.
+"Slamming" (switching you without permission) and "cramming" (sneaking charges onto your bill) are illegal.
 Report violations to PUCO.

-Important: your utility can't shut off your power because of a supplier dispute.
-PUCO investigates complaints and can order refunds.
-They have real teeth.
-Use them if you need to.
+Your utility can't shut off your power because of a supplier dispute.
+PUCO investigates complaints and orders refunds.
+Real teeth.
+Use them.

 Frequently Asked Questions